zajichek/zajichek/content/authors/admin/_index.md

 <p style = "font-size: 11px;"><em>(Last name pronounced "Zy-check")</em></p>

-I'm a biostatistician and data scientist in Central Wisconsin with an interest in seeing a thriving analytics community in the area.
-A heavy [R](https://www.r-project.org/)-user and advocate for open-source research & development, I like to build data tools, analyses and products that can help facilitate healthcare decision-making processes.
+I'm a statistician and data scientist in Central Wisconsin.
+A heavy [R](https://www.r-project.org/) user and advocate for open-source development, I like to build data tools, models and analyses that can help facilitate decision-making processes.
 I'm always open to collaboration and discussion, so feel free to [reach out](/#contact)!